Tamillis/PlumbworldDemo/README.md

 ![img](./imgs/programcs.jpg)

 You will notice one of the dependencies is a service layer, `ProductsService.cs`, a.k.a. the Repository pattern.
+Note the IQueryable type for the Products property, this allows dynamic query building on the controller side, dependent on passed in parameters, and a single efficient call to the database.
+A bit overkill for such a tiny embedded db like this one, but very handy on large production databases.

 ![img](./imgs/productsservice.jpg)